annefried/swan/README.md

 ## Contact
 We are happy to hear from you!
-If you love DiscAnno, send us an email.
+If you love SWAN, send us an email.
 If you find some bugs or if you have suggestions for improvements, please open an issue on this GitHub site!

-DiscAnno was developed by:
+SWAN was developed by:
 * Timo Gühring (Saarland University, Department of Computer Science)
 * Nicklas Linz (German Research Center for Artificial Intelligence (DFKI GmbH), nicklas.linz@dfki.de)
 * Rafael Theis (Saarland University, Department of Computer Science)
 * Annemarie Friedrich (Saarland University, Department of Computational Linguistics, afried@coli.uni-saarland.de)
 * Julia Dembowski (Saarland University, Department of Computational Linguistics)
-* Stefan Grünewald (Saarland University, Department of Computational Linguistics
+* Stefan Grünewald (Saarland University, Department of Computational Linguistics)
 * Janna Herrmann (Saarland University, Department of Computer Science)